sachasayan/minstrel/mock-projects/Romance Island.md

 One evening, Anya returned to the library, her face flushed with excitement.
 "I heard something," she said.
 "A rumor.
 They say the Authority is planning a crackdown.
 A massive sweep of the lower levels, to root out any signs of dissent."

 Elias and Marcus exchanged worried glances.
 They knew that time was running out.
-The seeds of discontent had been sown, but they had to act quickly before the Authority could crush the rebellion before it even began.
+The seeds of discontent had been sown, but they had to act quickly before the Authority could crush the rebellion before it even began.,
------7
+----Chapter-7.md
 # Chapter 7: The Enforcer's Choice

 Marcus stood on the rooftop, the cold wind whipping at his coat.
 Below him, the city sprawled, a web of lights and shadows.
 He watched as Authority vehicles patrolled the streets, their searchlights cutting through the darkness.
 The crackdown Anya had warned them about was already underway.